spuder/All-Spark-Cube/README.txt

 Design  : Design everything in the UML in this order Use Case > Use Case Documents > Activity Diagrams > Class Diagrams > Sequence Diagrams
 		Once the Sequence Diagram is done, the code is effectivly written, It only takes a monkey to enter the keystrokes.

-Test  : Create a happy path, what should happen, then think of everything mallicious that a user could do. pass in negative values, leave
-		things blank, Attempt buffer over runs.
-Create complete JUnit tests and User Tests.
+Test  : Create a happy path, what should happen, then think of everything mallicious that a user could do.
+Pass in negative values, attempt buffer over runs by entering integers greater that 65,000  Create complete JUnit tests and User Tests.

 Create  : Actually entering the keystrokes to translate the sequence Diagram to the program.
-This is the fastest step and must, MUST, MUST!!!!
-		Be done last !!!
+This step is done last !!!
 This is how to write bullet proof code.